rcraggs/sts-anki/README.md

-# sts-anki
-Anki Deck for Slay the Spire
+# Anki Deck for Slay the Spire